Natural Language File Search

 Is my data private when using natural language file search?

 Privacy depends on the specific tool.
-Sortio offers an offline mode that processes files entirely on your device without cloud connectivity and uses end-to-end encryption for file metadata, keeping your data under your control.
+Sortio offers an offline mode that processes files entirely on your device without cloud connectivity and encrypts file metadata in transit (TLS 1.2+) and at rest, keeping your data under your control.

 Can I use natural language file search in multiple languages?